Black History Month 2018: The Legacy of Buffalo Soldiers

 Despite a history saturated with discrimination and abuse from their fellow countrymen, black Americans have fought in every major war in US history, extending all the way back to the American Revolution itself.
-Early black servicemembers sacrificed a great deal to defend our country, paving the way for the black men and women that would fill military positions for years to come.
+Early black servicemembers sacrificed a great deal to defend our country, paving the way for the men and women that would fill military positions for years to come.

 Among early military pioneers are the men who came to be known as "buffalo soldiers."
 They served in many capacities, including fighting in multiple wars, serving as park rangers, and searching for Pancho Villa.